 As I outlined in a previous post, Spain is the all time leader of Adipose Stem Cell Clinical Trials (at ClinicalTrials.gov) with 18 total Trials.
 However, during the past two months, Korea is catching up.
 Of the 8 newly recorded Clinical Trials, Korea registered a total of 4 trials, with Taiwan, Netherlands, and the USA registering the remaining four trials.
 Korea now has an all time total of 16 Adipose Stem Cell Clinical Trials.

-If you are just tuning in for the first time, please read the Complete Summary of Adipose Stem Cell Clinical Trial Posts.
+If you are just tuning in for the first time, please read the entire Adipose Stem Cell Clinical Trial collection

 - Part 2: Adipose Stem Cell Clinical Trials by Donor Source, Autologous vs. Allogeneic – What’s up with that?